Tann1901/PowerBI-Canada-s-Quality-of-Life-Insight/README.md

 The Crime severity chart visualizes the quantity of crime reported to the police (violent and non-violent crime) and their relative severity.
 It highlights its rate from 2018-2022 ( 75 index value) and shows a dip in 2020 (73); which possibly is due to the pandemic and lockdowns and subsequent peak after 2022, a time when the economy experienced re-opening post-pandemic.
 While the crime severity index has fluctuated, the violent crime index has seen a steady rise and peak in 2022.
 This is explained possibly by the rise in population since 2018.

 Finally under good governance is the confidence in public institutions which measures to what extent the public and citizens are confident in the activities of public institutions.
-For this report, we focused on police service, justice systems and courts and the federal parliament.
+For this report, I focused on police service, justice systems and courts and the federal parliament.
 It's important to highlight that individuals within the black visible minority group consistently reported the lowest average confidence levels.
 The reason for this trend requires further investigation and analysis to understand the specific factors contributing to lower confidence within the black visible minority demographic.
 Additional research and examination of socio-economic, cultural, and systemic influences may provide insights into the root causes of this observed pattern.

 ## Challenge
 It was important and Challenging for this report how the key indicators for each domain of The Quality of Life (QoL) Framework were selected and presented in a way that best characterizes each domain and gives validity to the message.
 In addition, the surveys conducted for this report were carried out over different periods, which may result in inconsistencies in certain values.
 These variations in time frames could potentially influence the current overview and should be taken into consideration when interpreting the findings.